kwabenasapong/openpldoc/manual/source/configure.rst

 **Bypass X11 Window Manager:**
   Linux and other X users may need to try toggling this flag if the main display window is causing them problems.
-For example with this unset, then KDE users may find the main display window disappears if they switch windows.
-Gnome Unity users may find the main screen is corrupted if set.
-Gnome Shell users may find the window doesn't fill the whole screen if unset.
+For example with this unset, KDE users may find the main display window disappears if they switch windows.
+Ubuntu users using the Unity interface may find the main screen is corrupted if set.
+GNOME Shell users may find the window doesn't fill the whole screen if unset.
 As it appears to affect different versions and distributions differently, this setting has been added, rather than try and work it out programmatically.

 .. _config_songs: